swap-96/Tweety/README.md

 # Tweety
-A twitter bot that automatically likes and retweets "Happy Tweets"
+A twitter bot that automatically replies to tweets based on positive or negative sentiment